RevenueCat/purchases-unity/RELEASING.md

 1. Update to the latest SDK versions:
-   1. Update the ios version in update-sdks.sh
-   1. Run update-sdks.sh
-   1. Update the Android version in RevenueCatDependencies.xml
+   1. Update the versions in RevenueCatDependencies.xml for Android and iOS
    1. Update the Android version in the `purchasesunit/build.gradle`
-   1. Download the latest common files, replace them and make the changes to make them compatible with Unity.
    1. Run `Android/build_and_install.sh`.
-1. Update the VERSION file.
+1. Update the VERSION file and the version number in `PurchasesUnityHelper.m`
 1. Update the VERSIONS.md file.
 1. Add an entry to CHANGELOG.md
 1. `git commit -am "Preparing for version x.y.z"`